 - (4) Clips.
 Except in the jump event, lightweight clips for easy attachment of handles shall be permitted. - (5) Junctures.
-Junctures in lines shall be by splicing or threading of adequate length to prevent slippage, and reinforced where necessary by knotting, stitching or binding. - (F) Skier Supplied Rope and Handle.
-For the trick event, the skier is permitted to furnish his own rope(s) and handle(s) of any size, length and material.
-Detachable handles shall be finished with a 40cm or fitted with a lightweight clip for easy attachment of handles.
+Junctures in lines shall be by splicing or threading of adequate length to prevent slippage, and reinforced where necessary by knotting, stitching or binding. - (6) Leader. - (a) A two-meter leader meeting the specifications of 1103(D)(1) shall be attached to the optional high attachment point [1101(D)(3)] and shall be equipped with a light weight clip [1103(D)(4)] for the attachment of ropes during the trick and slalom events.